 - Martin Theus has a Statistical Graphics and More Blog with a number of examples of The Good & the Bad, graphs that could be improved by re-thinking and re-design.

 - Kaiser Fung's JunkCharts blog has active discussion of a wide variety of junk charts.
+Many interesting examples for presentation graphics.

 - The R Graph Gallery contains a wonderfull variety of statistical graphics, some quite innovative, created with R software (together with the R code that produces them).
 A great resource.